Difficult Bible Quiz about the Physical Bible

 b.
 A big tickle is when someone says something amusing and makes others laugh.

 c.
-It's when a boy asks a girl for a date, and she refuses and laughs at him.
+It occurs when a boy requests a girl to go on a date, and she declines while mocking him.

 Answer B: Saying something that makes a person do a big laugh is a big tickle.